 – fennel 0.05%

 – cumin 0.09%

 – red dry Pinot Noir 5%

 – Flora Italia LC 0.025%

 – Grind the meat in a cake and freeze to + 2C, grind and freeze the fat

-– We add to the cake wine, culture with dextrose, spices, salt, after each step carefully kneading
+– Add to the cake wine, culture with dextrose, spices, salt, after each step carefully kneading

-– We pass the meal and the fat to the meat grinder net 3 mm.
+– Pass the meat and the fat to the meat grinder net 3 mm.

 – Add white peas and truffle pastes